 How do you know spring has arrived in Rockbridge County?
 Some might say it’s the marquee at Hull’s Drive-In announcing the first double feature of the season.
 Or maybe it’s the flower boxes popping up beside shops in downtown Lexington.
-Others might say the true harbingers of spring are Sperry topsiders and Lilly Pulitzer frocks, making their respective debuts on W&L dudes and coeds.
+We say spring has arrived when the scenic countryside boasts new blooms and color bursts forth everywhere.
+Come see for yourself when you #CrushFriday in Lexington, Buena Vista, and Rockbridge County.

 April marks the beginning of tour season for all things beautiful.
 Join us April 21st and 22nd for an impressive array of art on display - and perhaps in progress - during the annual Lexington & Rockbridge Studio Tour.
 Visit 25 artist studios on the self-guided tour and meet guest artists along the way.